TempleEight/temple-docs/TempleEight/docs/arch/system.md

 This allows us to not have to worry about installing it locally, giving this job to our orchestration tool.
 Containers allow us to encapsulate our application components and their dependencies, allowing them to be easily ran anywhere, among many other benefits.

-We can also see that Kong uses its own Postgres database to store information about which services exist and how to route requests to them.
+We can also see that Kong uses it's own database to store information about which services exist and how to route requests to them.
-However, this is managed by the orchestration platform automatically, so we don't need to worry about it.
+Like the rest of the Kong infrastructure, this database is orchestrated automatically by Temple.
+A [`PostgreSQL`](https://www.postgresql.org/) instance sits alongside Kong on a private network, so that only the Kong instance can communicate with it.

 All of the components of the system are deployed by the orchestration platform (see the [Orchestration](../guide/orchestration) guide for full details), however the system architecture can change a little bit based on which platform is chosen.